hpaul360/natnet_bridge_ros2/README.md

 Connects to an IP and port running Motive and publishes all the rigid bodies set in the software, including their IDs.
 Edit the parameter file if required in the `config` folder.

 The package is based on the NatNet SDK sample: [NatNet SDK](https://optitrack.com/support/downloads/developer-tools.html#natnet-sdk).
+This project is based on work derived from the NatNet SDK by OptiTrack.
+Redistribution or reuse of this code may be restricted.
+Please contact the original copyright holder.

 ## Overview